 d) whether the processing is for direct marketing and you oppose the processing of the data

 e) if you oppose personal data processing that is after a balance of interests and there are no legitimate interests that outweigh your interests.

 III.
 You are entitled to rectification of incorrect personal data

 You have the right to receive incorrect or incomplete information that we deal with if you corrected it.
 Depending on the purposes of the treatment, you may also have the right to request supplementation of personal data that is not complete.

 IV.
 You have the right to object to direct marketing

 You always have the right to object to direct marketing and to such processing of personal data that is based on a balance of interests (i.e. the reason justified interest).
 For example, if you objecting to direct marketing, we will cease processing your personal data for such purposes.

 V. You have the right to object to our treatment

 When we treat your personal data with the support of our legitimate interest, you always have the right to object to the treatment.
 In such cases, we will cease processing and personal data will be erased to the extent that we do not have legitimate interests that outweigh your interests.

-IV.
-You have the right to request limitation of treatment
+VI.
+You have the right to request the limitation of treatment